Canon EOS: Transition to mirrorless

-Canon's first mirrorless camera was the entry-level APS-C EOS M introduced in 2012, a mirrorless version of the previously announced EOS 650D DSLR with a point-and-shoot style body and simplified controls.
-As mirrorless cameras can support a much shorter flange focal distance than SLR-style cameras, allowing for even smaller and lighter lenses than could be supported by the EF-S mount, Canon elected to develop a variant of their existing EF lens mount specifically for mirrorless cameras: the EF-M lens mount.
-Existing EF and EF-S lenses could be mounted using a separately-sold adapter.

-Canon's next mirrorless camera of note was the EOS M3, released in 2015; the second revision of the EOS M. This camera featured an optional electronic viewfinder (sold separately), a tilting rear touchscreen, and a built-in flash system—features not available on the EOS M and EOS M2—as well as a more comfortable grip and more physical controls reminiscent of EOS DSLRs.
-The EOS M10, a budget offering closer to the M and M2 in features, was released the same year.

 The most advanced camera that utilized the EF-M mount was the midrange APS-C Canon EOS M5, which was released in 2016.
 The EOS M5 was Canon's first mirrorless camera to feature an integrated electronic viewfinder.
 It featured the same 24.1 megapixel sensor as its EOS DSLR equivalent, the EOS 80D, and was claimed to provide image quality equal to or greater than that of the 80D.
 News outlets such as The Verge and CNET considered the EOS M5 to be Canon's first serious attempt at a mirrorless EOS camera.